jhipster/jhipster-lite/documentation/hexagonal-architecture.md

 Delaying choices allows:

 - Better choices.
-Even if you say "we'll change if needs to" you'll have to fight again [the sunk cost fallacy](https://thedecisionlab.com/biases/the-sunk-cost-fallacy);
+Even if you say "we'll change if needs to" you'll have to fight against [the sunk cost fallacy](https://thedecisionlab.com/biases/the-sunk-cost-fallacy);
 - Faster first loops (since you remove big parts of the mandatory complexity from the bootstrap).

 ## Where to put code